 - Easy to knock over

 The InWin A1 Plus is the most expensive option in our lineup by a significant margin, but it’s easy to see why.
-This compelling case is decked out with eye-catching LEDs right from the get-go, as well as a few other nice features.
+This compelling case is decked out with eye-catching LEDs right from the get-go, as well as a few other nice elements.

 Namely, the case comes with three included RGB fans that match the lighted base, and the unit also has a built-in wireless charger for your smartphone or other devices.
 This charger is located on top of the chassis itself.